nikhilmahapatro/nikhilmahapatro/README.md

 ---

-> I'm not trying to master 100 tools.
-I'm focused on writing clean code, solving real problems, and learning deeply.
+> I'm not here to chase buzzwords.
+I'm here to build systems that work.